peaclock/Rpi-code/README.md

 Family member in another town and you just want to see what time it is there?
 Easy.
 Tell Alexa to change the time to that city and watch in awe as this beautiful mechanical clock rotates the hands by itself to change to that time.

-Got an alarm and want to be reminded by Alexa?
-Just let Alexa know!

 Recreate this clock by looking through our code and resources on this GitHub.